wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent),
 and specifically the dramatically named [InterPlanetary File System](https://ipfs.io/).

-At the end of the day, programs no longer need to break themselves into pieces.
-They do not need to be locally available to use.
+At the end of the day, programs no longer need to break themselves into pieces installed independently.
+They do not need to be installed at all... no need to be locally available to use.
 And they do not have to be limited by the imagination of systems designers of the 1960s.
-Furthermore, the software can be preserved for years to come.
+Furthermore, as a nice side-effect, the software can be preserved for years to come.